 iii Hellenic Industrial Property Academy

-The recently enacted Law 4512/2018 and the Presidential Decree 31/2019 introduced the establishment of the Hellenic Industrial Property Academy, which aims at developing a national system of education, training and accreditation for individuals wishing to earn the title of certified patent attorney.
+Law 4512/2018 and the Presidential Decree No. 31/2019 introduced the establishment of the Hellenic Industrial Property Academy, which aims to develop a national system of education, training and accreditation for individuals wishing to earn the title of certified patent attorney.

 iv Trade secrets

-Law 4605/2019 transposed in Greek law EU Directive 2016/943 'On the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure'.
+Law 4605/2019 transposed in Greek law Directive (EU) 2016/943 of the European Parliament and of the Council of 8 June 2016 on the protection of undisclosed know-how and business information (trade secrets) against their unlawful acquisition, use and disclosure.

 i Protection of copyright

-In the case of multiple authors, the Greek Copyright Law distinguishes between works of joint authorship, collective and composite works.
-The term 'work of joint authorship' designates any work that is the result of the direct collaboration of two or more authors.
-The term 'collective work' designates any work created through the independent contribution of several authors acting under the intellectual direction and coordination of one person, and the term 'composite work' refers to a work that is composed of parts created separately.
+In the case of multiple authors, the Greek Copyright Law distinguishes between works of joint authorship and collective and composite works.
+The term 'work of joint authorship' designates any work that is the result of the direct collaboration of two or more authors; the term 'collective work' designates any work created through the independent contribution of several authors acting under the intellectual direction and coordination of one person; and the term 'composite work' refers to a work that is composed of parts created separately.

 On the duration of copyright, the general rule is that protection lasts for the life of the author and continues thereafter for 70 more years.
-Specific duration rules may apply for certain types of works, such as works of joint authorship, music compositions, anonymous or pseudonymous works and audio-visual works.
+Specific duration rules might apply for certain types of works, such as works of joint authorship, music compositions, anonymous or pseudonymous works, and audiovisual works.

-The Greek Copyright Law recognises a resale right (also known as droit de suite), by which an author may claim royalties on his or her works resold by art market professionals.
+The Greek Copyright Law recognises a resale right (also known as droit de suite) by which an author may claim royalties on their works resold by art market professionals.